Back to School with TT

 Aptly named after the Battle of Hastings, fought close by, the historic market town is in peril with a dastardly plot afoot.
 Hans O. Thyme, a grumpy quantum physicist, has discovered how to travel in time!
 This would be a cause for celebration, except he plans to travel to 1066 to change the course of history!
 Can you save the day on this mission?

 Tiptoe beside the looming castle, one of the Welsh fortress palaces built by Edward I, and seek the town’s Royal connections as you crack the clues and reveal the deactivation code.
 Caernarfon Castle is well worth a visit away from the prying eyes of enemy agents – you’ll uncover true tales and fascinating facts about the war between Welsh princes and the English invaders in the Middle Ages.

 From one battle to another, the Battle of Bosworth Field was the last major battle of the War of the Roses and saw the end of King Richard III.
 But, it wasn’t until 500 years later that his remains were unearthed in Leicester.
 Take a tour of the places associated with Richard III as you follow up on witness reports and chase down the crook.

 Linlithgow Hunt for the Royal Jewels spy mission

 According to the top-secret details of your assignment, infamous jewel thief Ruby Diamond is planning to enter the mysterious vault beneath Linlithgow Palace – by any means necessary – to retrieve the crown jewels left behind by Mary, Queen of Scots.
 Can you crack the code to thwart her plan?
-We’re relying on you to save the historical site, birthplace of the royal and the home of her ancestors!
+We’re relying on you to save the historical site - the birthplace of the monarch and the home of her ancestors!

 City of London – Pudding Lane detective mystery